Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 ## What is Wabbajack?

 **Wabbajack** is an auto-installer for mod lists.
-If you have questions about what that means, its legality, its stability, or other frequently asked topics, pleae refer to Phoenix's article, [About Wabbajack](https://thephoenixflavour.com/wj/about-wabbajack/).
+If you have questions about what that means, its legality, its stability, or other frequently asked topics, please refer to Phoenix's article, [About Wabbajack](https://thephoenixflavour.com/wj/about-wabbajack/).
 If you're still here, I'll assume you want to play as soon as possible, so let's get started!

 ## Game Setup